Methodology

 • A process evaluation of the Expanded Early Years Childcare Entitlements to understand how successfully the policy has been delivered by Local Authorities (LAs) and Early Years (EY) providers, and the experience of parents.

-• The Childcare Experiences Survey of parents who have recently applied for the new childcare entitlement offer.
+• The Childcare Experiences Survey programme of parents who have recently applied for the new childcare entitlement offer.

 Childcare Experiences Survey